-How do I build an AWS S3 bucket policy?
+How Do I Build an AWS S3 Bucket Policy?

-To create an AWS S3 Bucket Policy, you need to define the S3 bucket and then associate a bucket policy that specifies what actions are allowed or denied for that bucket.
-A bucket policy is a resource-based policy that allows you to grant different levels of access permissions to your S3 bucket based on certain conditions.
+To create an AWS S3 Bucket Policy, you need to first define the S3 bucket and then associate a bucket policy with it.
+This policy will specify what actions are allowed or denied for that bucket.
+Below is an example demonstrating how to create an S3 bucket along with a bucket policy that grants public read access to the objects within the bucket.

 import * as pulumi from "@pulumi/pulumi";